kuzzleio/documentation-old/src/api-documentation/controller-auth/validate-my-credentials.md

 }
 ```

-Validate credentials of the specified `<strategy>` for the current user. `result` is true if provided credentials are valid; an error is triggered otherwise.
+Validate the current user's credentials for the specified `<strategy>`.
+The `result` field is `true` if the provided credentials are valid; otherwise an error is triggered.
 This route does not actually create or modify the user credentials.
-The credentials to send depends entirely on the authentication plugin and strategy you want to create credentials for.
+The credentials to send will depend on the authentication plugin and authentication strategy.